 A seamless business environment across Australia – with more regulatory coherence – would help provide a ‘springboard’ for professional services exporters to grow more quickly in their home market, and then be in a better position to grow beyond it.

 Industry noted that consistency in the regulation of professions across Australia would also help in International trade negotiations – being able to present a single set of requirements would place Australia in a stronger position to seek the same in overseas markets at the negotiating table.

 Similarly, a common set of rules across Australia provides for a stronger platform to promote Australian standards internationally, increasing the chance of these standards being adopted overseas.
 This is particularly the case in areas Australia leads globally, such as in the resources sector.

 The Government recognises the need for a more seamless business environment across Australia for professional services corporations and firms.
 We are committed to improving the design, administration and effectiveness of regulations to ensure they are fit for purpose.

-In July 2019, the Prime Minister tasked the Assistant Minister to the Prime Minister, the Hon Ben Morton MP, with revitalising Australia’s regulatory reform and Deregulation agenda.
-This Deregulation Taskforce is examining regulation from the viewpoint of business, identifying regulations and bureaucratic processes that impose the largest costs on the economy, and working on solutions to remove or streamline those barriers.
+In July 2019, the Government established the Deregulation Taskforce to reinvigorate the Government's Deregulation Agenda and progress reform focussed on removing regulatory impediments to business investment.
+Therefore this Deregulation Taskforce is examining regulation from the viewpoint of business, identifying regulations and bureaucratic processes that impose the largest costs on the economy, and working on solutions to remove or streamline those barriers.